s-kyy/GBM-TE-scRNAseq/gbm_gsc/3_exploratoryanalysis/README.md

 - A higher resolution was used in FindClusters method (i.e. 0.5 and 0.6).
 - Alternatively, to run on cedar use scripts: `3.6-reintegrate_recluster.R` with `3.6-re-int_cedar.sh`

-### Cell Type Annotation
+### Cell Type Annotation `3.7-celltypeannotation.R`

 Run `2-clusteranalysis.R` and `3.4-finddoublets_validate.R` to generate summary tables (by sample or cluster) and figures.

 - UMAPs colouring cells by known cell markers
 - DotPlots of cells against known marker gene expression and exports CSVs for number of cells per sample and per cluster to generate corresponding barplots.

-Then run `3.7-celltypeannotation.R` with `3.7-celltypeannotation.sh` to annotate clusters by cell type and create corresponding figures.
+Then run `3.7-celltypeannotation.R` to annotate clusters by cell type and create corresponding figures.

 ```bash
 ### cluster analysis - post QC, filtRBC, filtDF (resolution 0.5, 0.6)